railsmechanic/bankster/README.md

 # Bankster

-Bankster is an IBAN and BIC validation tool.
+Bankster is an IBAN and BIC validation tool for Elixir.
 It helps to validate given IBAN and BIC "numbers" before processing them.

 ## Installation